trystan2k/dotfiles/README.md

     ```
     Or use defined alias `fixZshPerms`

+2. When use IDEs like VSCode, due to how direnv loads, the asdf tools are not loaded correctly.
+It this starts to happen,
+just reload direnv:
+    ```
+    direnv reload
+    ```

 ## Thanks to...

 This repo was based in the | [Mathias Bynens](https://mathiasbynens.be/) | one (https://github.com/mathiasbynens/dotfiles).
 I had remove some setup I do not need and add some I found over internet.